 Create an Onward Flight Ticket

-Many countries will require you to have an “onward ticket” in hand to show authorities to prove you won’t get stuck in their country or stick around longer than they’d like.
-What if you could borrow an onward flight ticket instead?
-Many nomads will use Photoshop and edit an older onward ticket, but if authorities check the manifest, that method will get you into hot water.
-It isn’t worth the risk.
+Many countries will require you to have an “onward ticket” in hand to show authorities to prove you won’t get stuck in their country or stick around longer than they’d like –even if you plan to get a visa extension at Immigration.

-Best Onward Ticket allows you to purchase a real onward flight ticket for 24 hours for only $10.
-They purchase it on your behalf just like a regular travel agency would, and then they get a refund for it 24 hours later.
+Onward Ticket allows you to purchase a real onward flight ticket for up to 48 hours for only $12.
+They purchase it on your behalf just like a regular travel agency would, and then they get a refund for it 48+ hours later.
 It sounds a little shady, but they are completely legitimate and I’ve used them personally on more than one occasion.
 FYI: Their rival FlyOnward.com has been accused of ripping people off.